ids/cluster-builder/index.md

 __Cluster Builder__ can also deploy associated __Targetd Storage Appliance__ and __iSCSI Provisioners__ to provide backing persistent volume storage for K8s clusters.

 > Hard to believe?
 It's true.
 Cluster Builder is a single infrastructure codebase that can automatically deploy all of the major container orchestration systems as production ready VMware VM clusters.
-And if that isn't enough, it can also deploy the backing persistent volume technology to enable full stack containerized application deployment (_including the database_).
+Not enough?
+It can also deploy the backing persistent volume technology to enable full stack containerized application deployment (_including the database_).

 __Cluster Builder__ utilizes _VMware_ and _Kubernetes_ as the on-premise datacenter components of a cost optimized _Hybrid Cloud strategy_.
 It's __fully open__, __forkable__ and __hackable__.  _Why start from scratch?_